inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 #### PYSPARK AND SPARK DATA FRAMES
-DataFrames are the most commonly used data structure when working with python and spark.
-PySpark, the Python API for Spark, allows you to work with spark DataFrames in a manner similar to working with DataFrames in python.
-It also provides additional functionality, such as partitioning, which allows us to take advantage of the parallel processing capabilities of spark.
+DataFrames are the most commonly used data structure when working with Python and Spark.
+PySpark, the Python API for Spark, allows you to work with Spark DataFrames in a manner similar to working with DataFrames in python.
+It also provides additional functionality, such as partitioning, which allows us to take advantage of the parallel processing capabilities of Spark.

 **EXAMPLES**